 Does the person have values that align with yours?
 Are they honest; do they tell the truth and keep promises?
 Are they above reproach?
 Are they selfless and a team player?

 Every business has a culture or a way that people behave and interact with each other.
-Culture is based on certain values, expectations, policies and procedures that influence the behavior of a leader and employees.
+Culture is based on certain values, expectations, policies, and procedures that influence the behavior of a leader and employees.
 Workers who don’t reflect a company’s culture tend to be disruptive and difficult.

 As the employer, be sure the person hired agrees to a market-based compensation package and is satisfied with what is offered.
-If not, an employee may feel unappreciated and thereby under perform.
+If not, an employee may feel unappreciated and thereby underperform.
 Be careful about granting stock in the company; if not handled well, it will create future challenges.

 Job applicants will give you their answers to the seven categories.
 They may be modestly presented or exaggerated.
 You are searching for the truth.
 To obtain a clearer picture of potential workers, I recommend you talk to former employment associates.
 The references a job candidate provides will nearly always provide a biased report.
-Instead, ask the candidate for the names of former bosses, peers and subordinates.
+Instead, ask the candidate for the names of former bosses, peers, and subordinates.

 I’m here to tell you that good references will share the truth and not mince words.
-With these names in hand, call former co-workers and ask them if the job applicant fits my seven characterstics.
+With these names in hand, call former co-workers and ask them if the job applicant fits my seven characteristics.
 This will give you a full and accurate view, good and bad, that will leave you much better equipped to select the best candidate.

-Once you find your ideal candidate, read here on how to retain a good employees in your company.
+Once you find your ideal candidate, read here on how to retain good employees in your company.